Akkila-Taburet/udacity_STEDI_project/README.md

 Row Count:
  ![alt text](SQL_Tables/screenshot_tableRows.png)

-All Customers are currently included even they not agreed to share their data for research purposes
+All Customers are currently included even they not agreed to share their data for research purposes:
 ![alt text](SQL_Tables/screenshot_shareWithResearchAsOfDate.png)

 </details>